One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

+The the second and the fourth terms are ill-defined distributions containing differences of frequencies and they should disappear.
+Indeed, they cancel out.
+Setting $\epsilon_1=\epsilon_2=\epsilon/2$ and using \eqref{eq:PPDelta}, the threshold decomposition for the bubble skeleton diagram reads

-respectively, where the sign in the $\delta$-function depends on the direction of the energy flow.
-Once the cut skeleton diagrams are decomposed, it is useful to put them in a table, together with the original diagram and its complex conjugate, as follows
+where $\mathcal{P}_2=\mathcal{P}^{12}+\mathcal{P}^{21}$.
+The same procedure is applied to derive the threshold decomposition for any other diagram albeit with some additional caveats~\cite{Anselmi:2021hab}.
+To obtain the spectral identities we need to compute also the cut skeleton diagrams in a similar way.
+Once they are decomposed, it is useful to put them in a table, together with the original diagram and its complex conjugate, as shown in~\autoref{tb1}.

 In the columns we place the diagrams, while in the rows we place the coefficients that multiply the terms of the threshold decomposition.
 The sum of each row cancels independently.
 These are the spectral identities.
 From this decomposition we see that the usual optical theorem is actually the sum of identities that hold independently.
 Note that each row (besides the first one) is associated to a different threshold.
 This can be better appreciated in the decomposition of the skeleton triangle diagram, which reads~\cite{Anselmi:2021hab}